| |

 |

-Public Ledger on October 3, 1849 and informs readers
+on October 3, 1849 and informs readers what

-The existence of this waiting letter has never before been known, and
+this waiting letter has never before been known,

 |